MoreloNetwork/MoreloNetwork.github.io/README.md

 In order to develop:
 1. Install Angular with `npm install -g @angular/cli`
 2. Install project depediencies with `npm install`

-3. Run developement server with `ng serve`
+Run developement server with `ng serve`.
-4. Build with `ng build` add `--prod` flag for production build
+Build with `ng build` add `--prod` flag for production build.

 In order to translate:
 1. Go to src/assets/i18n